100% Satisfaction Guarantee

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Brundage has undergone many spelling variations, including Brundish, Brundische, Brundisshe, Brundysh, Brundyshe and many more.

 This web page shows only a small excerpt of our Brundage research.
 Another 420 words (30 lines of text) covering the years 1273, 1327, 1340, 1349, 1500, 1524, 1601, and 1700 are included under the topic Early Brundage History in all our PDF Extended History products

 Another 29 words (2 lines of text) are included under the topic Early Brundage Notables in all our PDF Extended History products

 of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Brundage were among those contributors: